-The SEND link governor visits on a regular basis to discuss/monitor the School's SEND provision.
-The SEND link governor is then able to feed back information to the governing board on the effectiveness of SEND provision with the school.
+A SEND monitoring group consisting of the SENCo and the SEND link governor meet on a regular basis to discuss/monitor the School's SEND provision during governor monitoring visits.
+The SEND link governor is then able to feed back information to the governing body on the effectiveness of SEND provision with the school.
 We evaluate the effectiveness of provision for pupils with SEN by:

 - Reviewing pupils' individual progress towards their goals each term

 - Reviewing the impact of interventions

 - Using pupil questionnaires

 - Monitoring by the SENCo

 - Using provision maps to measure progress

-- Holding annual reviews for pupils with EHCP plans